Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 {"Country":"US","Slug":"us","NewConfirmed":18058,"TotalConfirmed":83836,"NewDeaths":267,"TotalDeaths":1209,"NewRecovered":320,"TotalRecovered":681},
 ```

-Each **function node** then aggregates The Total Confirmed Cases, Total Fatalities, Total Recovered, and Total Countires and sends the results to the corresponding **gauge node**.
+Each **function node** then aggregates the Total Confirmed Cases, Total Fatalities, Total Recovered, and Total Countries and sends the results to the corresponding **gauge node**.

 This is the code in the **function node**